-In this guide, we will cover how to download historical data using MetaTrader 4.
+In this guide, we will cover how to download historical data from your broker using MetaTrader 4.

 Historical data plays a crucial role in backtesting trading strategies, which allows traders to simulate trading with past market conditions.
 This guide will walk you through each step of the process, ensuring you have all the necessary information to effectively gather the data you need from your broker (or from MetaQuotes).